امکانسنجی تحلیل نامه 53 نهجالبلاغه از منظر قواعد آیین دادرسی

 The final category identified in the content analysis covers principles of procedural justice, though these principles are described in broad terms rather than prescriptive procedural rules.
 Procedural justice is implied through principles of fairness, transparency, and adherence to ethical governance, suggesting that Imam Ali prioritized these as essential to achieving substantive justice.
 However, only two specific procedural principles are mentioned, hinting at a broader approach rather than detailing the systematic processes found in codified procedural laws.

 This distribution of rules illustrates that, contrary to some interpretations, Letter 53 does not extensively address procedural law in the strict sense.
 While there is a focus on achieving justice, the letter stops short of delineating formal procedures or standardized legal mechanisms.
-Instead, it highlights the adaptability and context-specific nature of procedural practices, which in Islamic legal theory is often referred to as the [Mantaghat al-Firagh] ( in the meaning of region of discretion).
+Instead, it highlights the adaptability and context-specific nature of procedural practices, which in Islamic legal theory is often referred to as the [Mantaghat al-Firagh] (in the meaning of Sharia region of discretion).
 This concept allows procedural practices to evolve according to societal needs, signifying that while certain ethical principles are immutable, procedural specifics may adapt according to custom and practical necessities.

 From a historical perspective, this approach to procedural justice—emphasizing ethical underpinnings rather than rigid formalities—has resulted in a comparatively flexible and simple procedural law structure within Islamic legal traditions.
 Over time, procedural practices in Islamic governance have often been shaped by rational custom rather than strict codification, a perspective reinforced by the findings from this study.
 This adaptive nature of Islamic procedural law reflects the letter’s core principle: that while justice requires procedural integrity, specific methods may evolve with society.